Out-Law Guide | 07 Jan 2022 | 2:44 pm | 7 min. read

 Where plastic packaging is intended for export, payment of the tax can be deferred for up to 12 months as long as certain requirements are met.
 If the packaging is exported within the 12-month period, the liability for PPT is cancelled.

 Manufacturers or importers of 10 or more tonnes of plastic packaging over a 12-month period must register for the tax.
-Plastic packaging which contains at least 30% recycled plastic or is exempt from the tax for other reasons must still be factored into the total to determine if a business must register for the tax.
+Plastic packaging which contains at least 30% recycled plastic or is exempt from the tax because it is used for medicinal products or is set aside for a non-packaging use must still be factored into the total to determine if a business must register for the tax.

 Registration is required if: